 There is a voucher fancily called "supplemental job displacement benefits," which is worth up to…

 When you go to work each day, you should be able to expect safe working conditions.
 While some jobs are more hazardous than others, employers should always ensure their workers have the equipment and training they need.
 Many people do not realize that California regulators require employers to take certain steps to prevent heat-related illnesses.
-At Koszdin, Fields, Sherry & Katz, our Los Angeles workplace injury attorneys want to discuss these regulations.
+At Koszdin, Fields & Sherry, our Los Angeles workplace injury attorneys want to discuss these regulations.

 Many workers in California are exposed to high temperatures on a regular basis.
 This includes both indoor and outdoor jobs.
 Consider some of the following jobs that require workers to be in hot conditions regularly: